dlively1/SugarCRMWhoops/README.md

 [Whoops](http://filp.github.io/whoops/ "Whoops") Exceptions and Error Pages for SugarCRM development

 This is a tool for developing on the SugarCRM platform.
-This package is intended for local development purposes only, and should not be used on-demand.
+This package is intended for local development purposes only, and should not be used on-demand or in a production instance.